 Once you’ve chosen a date, you will want to arrange for your child’s Bar/Bat Mitzvah preparation, which is about a six month process and should begin approximately six months before the date.

-Andrea Shupack is our main tutor to oversee your child’s course of private study, and will bring in other tutors for their particular skill set to work with your child: Cyrise Beatty Schachter or Ayala Zonnenschein.
+Ayala Zonnenschein is our main tutor to oversee your child’s course of private study, and will bring in other tutors for their particular skill set to work with your child: Devorah Zaslow works with students on storytelling, for those who choose to create and tell a story based on their Torah portion, and speech delivery.

 Overseeing the whole process, of course, is Rabbi David, who will meet with the family as well as check in with your child periodically.
-Devorah Zaslow will also be brought in to work with each child on the delivery of their speech, and if they so choose, the creation and delivery of a story based on their Torah portion.
-Contact Ayala Zonnenschein at firstname.lastname@example.org to inquire about our fees.
+Contact Ayala Zonnenschein at email@example.com to inquire about our fees.